Instantan/web/README.md

 > Warning: This package is currently (not even) in alpha, not really tested yet and should not be used yet

 ## Todos
-- Find a good api for defining content types
 - Find a good api for defining sockets

 ## Key Features